Dolphy: Television, film parodies, and RVQ Productions

 In 1969, one of his biggest hits was Facifica Falayfay, where he starred as the gay lead character.
 It was directed by Luciano "Chaning" Carlos, with whom he worked in 23 of his movies.
 Also in that year, he starred in Adolphong Hitler.

-John en Marsha started in 1971, a year before Martial Law, on RPN Channel 9.
+John en Marsha started in 1971, a year before the declaration of Martial Law, on RPN Channel 9.
 It was written, and directed by Ading Fernando.
 Boots Anson-Roa and Helen Gamboa were considered for the role of Marsha, his wife in the show before Nida Blanca, who was doing Wala Kang Paki with Nestor de Villa, eventually got the part.
 Before Dely Atay-Atayan, Chichay was also considered for the role of Doña Delilah, his wealthy and condescending mother-in-law.
 His real son Rolly Quizon and then-child actress Maricel Soriano played their children.
 John en Marsha was such a hit that movie versions of the show were made eight times.

 In 1973, Fefita Fofongay viuda de Falayfay was released, a sequel to Facifica Falayfay.
 That same year Dolphy acted in Captain Barbell's sequel Captain Barbell Boom!

 In 1974, a third instalment of Facifica Falayfay was released called Sarhento Fofongay: A ... ewan!

 In 1978, he returned to gay roles in the movie Ang Tatay Kong Nanay (My Father that is also a Mother), directed by respected Lino Brocka.
 With him in the movie was Niño Muhlach, dubbed as the "child wonder of the Philippines", as the son of his boyfriend, played by Phillip Salvador.

 In 1979, Dolphy starred in Dancing Master and Darna...
 Kuno?

 The spy-spoof film The Quick Brown Fox, was released on November 6, 1980.
 In it Dolphy plays the lead and it is his first collaboration with Weng Weng.
 That year, Dolphy acted in the Dancing Master follow-up Superhand: Shadow of the Dancing Master and Dolphy's Angels.

 In 1981, Dolphy starred in Stariray, Da Best In Da West, and Dancing Masters 2.
 That year Dolphy acted in Agent 00, starring Weng Weng.